Closing date for 2020 Citizens' Awards nominations extended to 14 August

 - Supporting information: gather any extra information that will support your nomination such as letters of support from relevant organisations.

-- Submit your nomination by 15 May 2020: send in the nomination form and any supporting documentation to NPDC, you can do that my post, email or at our front counter.
+- Submit your nomination: send in the nomination form and any supporting documentation to NPDC, you can do that by post or email.

 Can I nominate a service group?